Jua Cali

-Paul Julius Nunda (born 12 September 1979), better known by his stage name Jua Cali, is a Kenyan hip hop artist.
-In 2000, together with record producer Clemo, he founded Calif Records where he has been ever since.
+Paul Julius Nunda (born 12 September 1979), better known by his stage name Jua Cali, is a Kenyan rapper and record producer.
+In 2000, together with record producer Clemo, he founded Calif Records where he has been ever since, producing local and international music which has dominated East African music alongside Jose Chameleone of Uganda and Mr. Nice of Tanzania.
 Jua Cali performs in Swahili and Sheng in a popular Kenyan style of rapping called genge.

 Early life

 Jua Cali was born in Eastlands, Nairobi.
 His parents, Doreen Onditi and Evans Onditi (deceased) were both schoolteachers.

 He grew up with a strict Catholic upbringing in California Estate to the east of Nairobi city.
 He began rapping at age 10, encouraged by his elder brother Christopher Sati.
 He was known as an introverted teenager who was often quiet, hardly ever socialising.

 He attended Ainsworth Primary School (Standards 1 to 6); Shepherds Junior Buruburu (Standards 6 to 8); Jamuhuri High School and eventually Kenya Christian Industrial Training Institute (K.C.I.T.I) Eastleigh where he received a diploma in Information technology.
 There, he played basketball with ambitions to make it to the Kenyan National Basketball Team.
 He never made it to the team, blaming this on his height.

 His earlier foray into music included singing in a band called 'Sita Futi'.
 Sita Futi disbanded almost as soon as it was started leaving behind Jua Cali and his close friend Jemmoh.
 The departing group members left to pursue careers outside music.

 Calif Records came into being after Jua Cali teamed up with childhood friend Clemo to form the record label that quickly became a hit factory, gaining prominence in the East Africa music scene with chart topping artists and music.
 Calif Records also invented the Genge genre of Kenyan hip hop.